 Multiple tests are likely to be needed to confirm a diagnosis of dementia and to help determine the type of dementia.
 These tests include:

-- Cognitive and neuropsychological tests: to evaluate specific components of cognitive function, e.g., memory, reasoning and judgment, language skills, and attention.
-A simple screening tool often used by GPs is the General Practitioner Assessment of Cognition (GPCOG).
+- Cognitive and neuropsychological tests: to evaluate specific components of cognitive function, e.g., memory, reasoning and judgment, language skills, and attention

 - Brain scans: computed tomography (CT) or magnetic resonance imaging (MRI) may be used to check for evidence of stroke, bleeding, tumour, or hydrocephalus (fluid on the brain), which can cause dementia-like symptoms.
-A positron emission tomography (PET) scan is able to show whether amyloid protein is present in the brain.
+A positron emission tomography (PET) scan is able to show whether some forms of protein clumps are present in the brain

-- Laboratory tests: blood tests can detect other causes of impaired brain function, such as vitamin B12 deficiency, hypothyroidism, elevated blood calcium levels.
+- Laboratory tests: blood tests can detect other causes of impaired brain function, such as vitamin B12 deficiency, underactive thyroid (hypothyroidism), elevated blood calcium levels

 - Psychiatric evaluation: can determine whether depression or another mental health condition is contributing to symptoms.